storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 The nice thing about the algorithm is that Chebyshev's inequality does not makes assumptions about the distribution of the variable, just that it has a finite variance.
-This is excellent since we can move away from the lalala-land of normal distributions assumptions that everything is a Gaussian bell curve[^bayesian].
+This is excellent since we can move away from the lala-land of normal distributions assumptions that everything is a Gaussian bell curve[^bayesian].

 [^bayesian]: